SUMMER INTERNSHIP APPLICATIONS NOW OPEN!

 -President Barack Obama

-Develop/code a user-friendly decision analysis tool for chronic hepatitis from an already existing Markov model and a large database that consists of spreadsheets.
-The CHB tool will be offered for free online and is intended for policy makers worldwide.
+We are seeking a programmer who is interested in healthcare and public health to develop/code a user-friendly decision analysis tool for chronic hepatitis from an already existing Markov model and a large database that consists of spreadsheets.
+The completed tool would be made available on the Asian Liver Center website and to healthcare workers in developing countries.

 Develop and implement innovative programming to promote HBV/liver cancer prevention among employees working at Fortune 500 companies and small businesses.
 Support local outreach in Cupertino by working with restaurant and small biz owners.